uselessaddress/hexo-back-up/source/_posts/repr-linux-common-command.md

 reboot: Stop the system, poweroff, reboot
 red: red is a restricted ed: it can only edit files in the current directory and cannot execute shell commands
 rename: Rename files

-rmdir: Remove a directory
-rm: Remove files or directories
 rpm: rpm command options
 rundig: Sample script to create a search database for ht://Dig
 rview: The GUI version of Vim in easy mode with restrictions